 Conventional cotton is mainly grown from GMO seeds.
 It is treated with many insecticides and pesticides to prevent and counter pest attacks.
 These chemicals leach into the soil, contaminating groundwater and changing the soil structure.
 If it is grown on the same land repeatedly without giving it time to rest, the land could become barren after a few cycles (think Dust Bowl!).

 Organic cotton has a lower environmental impact as it uses natural fertilizers and pesticides (or even not at all).
 These fertilizers are not only safer, but they also biodegrade easily since they are derived from plants, animals, and minerals.
 Organic cotton also doesn’t use GMO seeds.

 Polyester baby towels are basically just made from plastic.
-This is not the most eco-friendly option, not only because it’s a petroleum byproduct but also because these towels won’t biodegrade at the end of their lives.
-Instead, they will just shed into smaller and smaller microplastic pieces, which can wreak havoc on both environmental and human health.
+This is not the most eco-friendly option, not only because it’s a petroleum product but also because these towels won’t biodegrade at the end of their lives.
+Instead, they will just shed into smaller and smaller microplastic pieces, which can harm both environmental and human health.

 As conventional cotton is treated with many pesticides, the workers are constantly exposed, worsening their health.
 Traces of these pesticides can also remain on the fiber and make their way to the fabric, causing skin irritation, among other problems.
 Organic cotton doesn’t have these chemicals, making is safer for your baby’s skin (especially if they struggle with eczema or similar conditions).